-A Bayesian network (BN), also known as belief network, is a directed acyclic graph G = (V, E) which represents a set of vertices (variables/nodes) showed by $V = X_1, X_2, \dots, X_n$ , and a set of edges (casual relations) showed by E that aims to represent conditional probabilities among variables of interest.
-An outgoing edge from node $X_i$ to $X_j$ indicates a casual relation between these two nodes in which the value of $X_j$ is dependent on the value of $X_i$ .
-In fact, $X_i$ is the parent node of $X_j$ and $X_j$ is a child node of $X_i$ .
-In general, three classes of nodes exist in BN: (i) nodes without a child node are called leaf nodes, (ii) nodes with parent and child nodes are called intermediate nodes.
+A Bayesian network (BN), also known as belief network, is a directed acyclic graph G = (V, E) which represents a set of vertices (variables/nodes) showed by $V = X_1, X_2, \dots, X_n$, and a set of edges (casual relations) showed by E that aims to represent conditional probabilities among variables of interest.
+An outgoing edge from node X_i to X_j indicates a casual relation between these two nodes in which the value of X_j is dependent on the value of X_i .
+In fact, X_i is the parent node of X_j and X_j is a child node of X_i .
+In general, three classes of nodes exist in BN: (i) nodes without a child node are called leaf nodes, (ii) nodes without a parent node are called root nodes, and (iii) nodes with parent and child nodes are called intermediate nodes.